-Millennials replaced baby boomers as the largest segment of the U.S. workforce in 2016, and 10,000 new baby boomers reach retirement age every single day.
-As the workforce turns over, a “knowledge transfer” continues to unfold between baby boomers and younger generations.
-To foster that exchange, business leaders must leverage a complete package of employee development tools to create a learning culture.
+As 10,000 baby boomers reach retirement age each day, it’s no surprise that millennials have replaced baby boomers as the largest segment of the U.S. workforce in 2016.
+With this growing workforce turnover, a “knowledge transfer” continues to unfold between baby boomers and younger generations.
+To foster that exchange, business leaders must leverage a complete package of employee development tools to create a culture of learning.

-Analysts estimated a few years ago that Fortune 500 companies lose $31.5 billion each year because employees fail to share knowledge with coworkers.
-And the rapid shift in workplace demographics that’s taking place could put the actual costs much higher.
-To ensure that retiring baby boomers don’t ride off into the sunset without sharing critical knowledge, business leaders should implement well-rounded training structures that leverage self-development books and other training materials, as well as structures that use experiential learning and mentorships to put new ideas and concepts into practice.
+With Fortune 500 companies standing to lose more than $31.5 billion each year because employees fail to share knowledge with coworkers, it’s vital now more than ever for organizations to ensure baby boomers don’t retire and take critical knowledge with them.
+Business leaders should implement well-rounded training structures that leverage self-development books and other training materials, as well as structures that use experiential learning and mentorships to put new ideas and concepts into practice.

 Setting the Stage for “Humble Learners” With Traditional Training

 Reading has a powerful impact on how we perceive ourselves and the outside world.
-In fact, research indicates that reading about an experience can be almost as powerful as living it.
-That’s because detailed descriptions, powerful metaphors, and personal interactions that we read about are processed in the same area of the brain as those we experience.
-So, when it comes to changing perceptions of ourselves and others, engaging traditional training resources like self development books holds great potential.
+In fact, research has indicated that reading about an experience can be almost as powerful as living it.
+That’s because detailed descriptions, powerful metaphors, and personal interactions that we read about activate the same area of the brain that processes experiences.
+So, when it comes to changing perceptions of ourselves and others, engaging the knowledge behind traditional training resources like self-development books holds great potential.

-Of course, books and traditional training materials that evoke powerful reactions in one person might not have the same effect in another.
-Here are two ways to effectively incorporate self development books into training and development programs to help nurture humble learners:
+Of course, books and traditional training materials that evoke powerful reactions in one person might not have the same affect on another.
+Here are two ways to effectively incorporate self-development books into training and development programs to help nurture humble learners:

-- Self-guided.
+- Self-guided opportunities.
 Empower employees to seek out growth and learning opportunities on their own, and reward them for dedicating time to learning.
 Offer access to digital learning platforms, reading lists, or even an old-fashioned library.
-Self development books that speak to our personal goals and aspirations will speak the loudest; giving employees some say in the material, or incorporating their feedback when selecting materials, can help.
+Self-development books that speak to personal goals and aspirations will speak the loudest.
+Giving employees some say in the material—or incorporating their feedback when selecting new materials—also can help.

 - Book clubs.
-Pharmacy residents at Tampa General Hospital formed a “leadership book club” in which they selected a book, broke it down into four parts, and held discussions and related leadership training for each part over the course of a year.
-A study on the leadership book club found that it had successfully achieved longitudinal training goals across multiple residency programs.
-Using a club format can boost engagement and help employees to learn together.
+Pharmacy residents at Tampa General Hospital formed a “leadership book club” in which they selected a book, broke it down into four sections, and held discussions and leadership training for each section over the course of a year.
+A subsequent study on this leadership book club found that it had successfully achieved longitudinal training goals across multiple residency programs.
+Using a club format can boost engagement and encourage employees to learn together.

-So, how can self development books help cultivate a workforce of humble learners?
+So, how can self-development books help cultivate a workforce of humble learners?
 By helping people acknowledge their limitations, see new perspectives, and be open to learning new things.
-That, coupled with organizational structures that combine traditional training programs, experiential learning, and mentorship programs, will effectively leverage knowledge in the office.
+This, coupled with organizational structures that combine traditional training programs, experiential learning, and mentorship programs, will effectively leverage knowledge in the office.

 Leveraging Knowledge in a Learning Culture

-As Peterson and Kolk write in How You Learn is How You Live, “Without new experiences there can be no real learning.”
+As Peterson and Kolb writes, “Without new experiences there can be no real learning.”
 That’s because old “habits and beliefs tend to engage automatically,” which transforms new experiences into “an old pattern of response.”
-At its core, experiential learning offers a path for us to convert concepts learned in more traditional training programs into real world experience.
-Earlier in his career, Kolb broke this type of experiential learning down into four key steps:
+At its core, experiential learning offers a path for employees to convert concepts learned in more traditional training programs into real world experience.
+Kolb has broken this type of experiential learning down into four key steps:

-- Abstract conceptualization, or drawing conclusions from the experiences
+- Abstract conceptualization: drawing conclusions from the experience

-- Active experimentation, or applying what was learned in the process
+- Active experimentation: planning or trying out what was learned

-Research that mentorship programs can help foster the experiential learning process.
+According to research in Clinical Child Psychology and Psychiatry, mentorship programs can help foster this experiential learning process.
+How?
 A mentor can help direct the mentee’s reflection on the experience, question variables, continue the experience into “uncharted territory,” and identify opportunities for continued education.

-What’s the value of knowledge if it isn’t shared?
-Not much!, unfortunately.
-In fact, it can cost you.
-Analysts estimated years ago that Fortune 500 companies lose $31.5 billion per year from employees failing to share knowledge with coworkers.
-And, as an average 10,000 baby boomers reach retirement age each day, the cost of lost or unshared knowledge only continues to grow.
-By creating a culture of collaborative learning, traditional training and experiential learning can help foster knowledge transfer—and cultivate the next generation of organizational leaders.
+What is the value of knowledge if it isn’t shared?
+Not much!
+In fact, it can cost organizations—billions and billions of dollars per year.
+By creating a culture of collaborative learning, traditional and experiential learning can help foster successful knowledge transfer—and cultivate the next generation of organizational leaders.